EA4FRB/Sark110_android_template/README.md

 Android template application for the SARK-110 Antenna Analyzer

 ## About
-This template application includes the interface classes for communicating with the SARK-110 via USB or Bluetooth LE (future model) and includes a basic example.
+This template application includes the interface classes for communicating with the SARK-110 via USB or Bluetooth LE (SARK-110-ULM only) and includes a basic example.

 ## Pre-requisites
 - Android Studio
 - Android tablet or smartphone with USB host support
 - USB OTG cable
-- SARK-110
+- SARK-110 or SARK-110-ULM

 ## Usage
 The template application is ready to go and it implements the basic functionality.